 GHG REDUCTION Toolkit

-Retailers generate Green House Gases (GHG) emissions from various sources, including the production and transportation of goods, energy use in stores and warehouses, and waste management.
-This toolkit aims to help you understand how your business can reduce your emissions and influence positive industry-wide change.
+SMEs generate Green House Gases (GHG) emissions from various sources, including the production and transportation of goods, energy use in stores and warehouses, and waste management.
+This toolkit aims to help you understand how to reduce your emissions and influence positive industry-wide change.

 The Three Scopes of GHG Emissions